 Our Technology

-What Is PHPS?
+What Is Pregelatinized Hydroxypropyl Starch?

 Physical modification — pregelatinization.
 The hydroxypropylated starch is gelatinized and rapidly dried, yielding microporous, non-crystalline granules — the ideal structural base for consistent, high-strength film formation.
+This strong seam adhesion lets the shell seal reliably with far less gelling agent than conventional hydroxypropyl-starch shells.

 Key Technical Properties